QuentinRa/blog.quentinra.dev/operating-systems/windows/knowledge/index.md

 * `PS>`: commands only available in PowerShell
 * `CMD>` commands available in both CMD and PowerShell
+* A note is added for other special cases

 You can start a CMD with `cmd` or `cmd.exe`.
 You can start a PowerShell with `powershell` or `powershell.exe`.
 You can also use